WJZ-TV: Switch to CBS

 CBS' move to WJZ immediately resolved several scheduling issues the network had with WBAL-TV.
 The station had picked up half of its Saturday morning programming, as well as an hour of daytime programming.
 WJZ-TV also picked up the Late Show with David Letterman, which had aired on WNUV (channel 54) after WBAL passed on it (one of the few CBS affiliates to do so).
 Westinghouse then bought CBS on November 24, 1995, making WJZ-TV a CBS owned-and-operated station.
 Notably, this marked the first time that CBS had wholly owned a television station in the Baltimore/Washington corridor; it had been minority owner of WTOP-TV in Washington (now WUSA) from 1950 to 1955.

-WJZ-TV has used its current stylized "13" logo, using a font face exclusive to Group W, since 1967.
+WJZ-TV used a stylized "13" logo, using a font face exclusive to Group W, from 1967 to 2023.
+It was the last remaining Group W/Westinghouse station to utilize the typeface.
 In 2002, the CBS eye was added, and in 2018, the station switched to a silver and gold-colored version (resembling logo styles used by its sister stations) with the WJZ call letters displayed below in squares.

 CBS extended its usage of the WJZ call sign to radio on November 3, 2008, when CBS Radio changed the call signs of two of its Baltimore stations, WHFS (105.7 FM) and WJFK (1300 AM), to WJZ-FM and WJZ in reflection of their connection to WJZ-TV; the changes coincided with the move of WJFK's local sports radio programming, including a program co-hosted by WJZ-TV sports anchor Mark Viviano, to WJZ-FM.
 On February 2, 2017, CBS Radio announced that it would spin off from CBS Corporation and merge with Entercom (now Audacy, Inc.), effectively separating WJZ-TV from the WJZ radio stations; the transaction closed on November 17, 2017.